aronwoost/gemini-test-repo/.gemini/styleguide.md

 1. **No WIP/cleanup/tmp commits** - Reject commits with messages like "WIP", "cleanup", "tmp", "work in progress", or similar placeholders.
 These should be squashed into proper commits before merging.

-2. **No self-referential fixes** - Reject commits that fix other commits within the same PR, such as "fix: address PR review comments" or "fix: previous commit".
-These indicate commits that should have been squashed together.
-The commits should be combined into a single, cohesive commit.
+2. **No self-referential fixes** - Reject commits that fix, correct, or undo other commits within the same PR.
+Examples:
+   - "fix: typo in previous commit"
+   - "fix: address review comments"
+   - "refactor: correct mistake from earlier"
+   - A commit that removes/changes code added by an earlier commit in the same PR

+   **Important:** Sequential commits that build upon each other are NOT self-referential fixes.
+For example, these are valid:
+   - "feat: add user model" followed by "feat: add user controller"
+   - "feat: add paragraph 1" followed by "feat: add paragraph 2"

+   Only flag a commit as self-referential if it explicitly fixes/corrects an error or mistake from a previous commit in the same PR.

 3. **Production-ready only** - Every commit should represent a complete, standalone change that could logically be deployed to `main`.
 If a commit's sole purpose is to fix an earlier commit in the same PR, it should be squashed into that commit instead.